SchokiCoder/book_modern_c/src/2_typesnvars.md

 ### Integer

-The previously mentioned type “int” is the most common type in overall programming and represents a number.
+The previously mentioned type “int” is the most common type in overall programming, and represents a number.
 Its full name is “integer”, but don’t use that in your code.
-There are many similar types like “unsigned int”, “short” and “char”, which are all numbers.
+There are many similar types like “unsigned int”, “short”, and “char”, which are all numbers.

 "But why do we need types in the first place?
 Wouldn't things be much simpler